 UPDATE: Ted Nugent is actually up for election this year.
 If you want to get rid of him, tell everyone far and wide not to vote for him.

-9 Responses to “No, NRA Cannot Remove Board Members.
+10 thoughts on “No, NRA Cannot Remove Board Members.
 Only Members Can, and it’s Hard.”